It's getting worse...

 Third, I've read over 200 books and resources directly related to emotional and spiritual abuse, and I've vetted the cream of the crop.
 I can not only direct women to the best resources for their needs, but I have written several courses available to all Flying Free members that break down the things I've learned into easy, bite sized lessons PERFECT for women who are still in the thick of the battle and don't have time or energy to study the prolific amount of information out there.

 And finally, I bring other professional authors and advocates to you so you can learn from a wide variety of experts.
+I want you to meet and experience the insights and wisdom that dozens of other advocates and former survivors bring to the table so when your time here is over, you have a tool chest chock full of resources at your fingertips.

 That's one of the most confusing problems to figure out, and guess what?
 Flying Free will help you do exactly that.
 If you aren't ready for Flying Free yet, I recommend getting my book, Is It Me?
 Making Sense of Your Confusing Marriage.
 That book will help you discover whether or not you are in an emotionally abusive relationship—and the next steps you can take to find hope and healing again.